 Top waterproof gloves and mittens recommendations

-- Outdoor Research Alti Mitts are fully seam-taped mitts with wind and waterproof breathable Gore-Tex inserts and removable liner mittens.
+- Outdoor Research Alti II GORE-TEX Mitts are fully seam-taped mitts with wind and waterproof breathable Gore-Tex inserts and removable liner mittens.
 High-quality PrimaLoft insulation makes them extremely warm but also bulky.
-So we recommend these mitts for very cold days but not for activities where dexterity is essential.
-Actually, that’s probably their only drawback because the mittens offer a secure grasp on ice tools and ski poles and are so warm that they will keep your hands toasty while working with gear in subzero conditions.
+As a result, we recommend these mitts for exceptionally cold days but not for activities that require precise dexterity.
+This is likely their main drawback, as the mittens otherwise offer a secure grip on ice tools and ski poles while keeping your hands comfortably warm even in subzero conditions.
 The heavy-duty construction will keep your hands safe and protected, which makes the mitts an excellent choice for cross-country skiing, snowshoeing, snowmobiling or mountaineering.
+However, if you are seeking outstanding wind and water protection without sacrificing dexterity and fit, check out the OR Mt.
+Baker II GORE-TEX Mitts.

-See the Men’s OR Alti Mitts on Amazon See the Women’s OR Alti Mitts on Amazon
+See the Men’s OR Alti II Mitts See the Women’s OR Alti II Mitts

 Waterproof socks